maxludden/supergene-v2/books/book06/md/chapter-2121.md

 The poor King that went up against Yisha was swiftly wrecked.
 He couldn’t fight back in the least.
 If he hadn’t ripped up the paper quickly, it’d have been a fairly brutal murder.

-“F*ck you!
+“Fuck you!
 It’s just a ranked match.
 You don’t need to hit that hard!”
 The King cradled his battered body and started to fancy some revenge himself.

 Dollar became incredibly famous.
 The title of Human Dollar was one of much renown now, and it wasn’t just the Marquises that were interested in him.
 Because of how mysterious Dollar was, people became all the more fascinated with his geno art.